OLED1/oleds-helm-charts/helm-development/db-backup/README.md

 ## Whats new?
 ### Chart Version 0.1.0
 - First version of the tool
-- Support only MySQL/MariaDB dumping
+- Supports only MySQL/MariaDB dumping
 - See further features in the "features" section

 ## FAQ